robotmayo/coderr/README.md

 # Coderr

-A small extension on errors that adds a code property and aditional values
+A small extension on errors that adds a code property

 `npm i @robotmayo/coderr`